 A similar case can be seen with the Bridge Bunnies.
 Early in OG 1, Rio becomes a pilot and stays that way until the end of OG 2.
 After Daitetsu's death, Eita and Tetsuya end up taking charge and commanding the Kurogane to the best of their abilities.
 And poor Eun, best friend to the Hiryu Kai's captain Lefina?
 She is just there to give bits of information every so often, lacking even the hint of A Day in the Limelight.

-A variation in Super Robot Wars W, where material (characters, missions, etc) for Gundam SEED are fairly scarce.
+A variation, where material (characters, missions, etc) for Gundam SEED are fairly scarce.
 Aside from a skirmish against Mwu La Flaga, a later mission where you get to play as him, and a couple of cameos, SEED's events and stories don't even appear until halfway through the game, and even then, are mostly passed over in favor of it's spinoff Mobile Suit Gundam SEED Astray.
 A particularly glaring example being the Artemis Base battle.
 When the Zaft forces show up, the Archangel actually leaves as soon as it exits the base, leaving the Nadesico B and the Junk Guild and Original Generation crew to deal with them.

 Strategy RPGs with Loads and Loads of Characters such as Tactics Ogre or Knights in the Nightmare do this, and they have reason for it.
 Due to some of them having Final Death, the story is purposely written so that they could have been killed off at any point in the story after recruitment, whereas the characters whose death will result in a game over (namely the player character) will remain in the story at all times.
 In some JRPGs, particularly those where you can change the makeup of your party, characters often stop developing after you recruit them, particularly because they do not necessarily have to be present at any given scene.